Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/31-restore-filesfolders-or-ms-exchange-data/313-specify-the-restore-destination.md

 ![](/assets/specify-restore-destination.png)

-You can choose one of the following options:
+You can choose one of the following destinations for your backup:

-* **Restore to the original location**
+* **Restore to the original location

-  This will restore the selected files to the same directory where the source files were located.
+  **This will restore the selected files to the same directory where the source files were located.

-* **Restore to a specific location**
+* **Restore to a specific location

-  This will restore the selected files to a custom directory.
+  **This will restore the selected files to a custom directory.
   You can make the Restore Wizard to use this location as a default destination for newly created restore plans by enabling a corresponding option.

 In addition, you can specify the following options on this wizard page: